OpenDSA/OpenDSA/RST/en/Database/ERDExapmle.rst

 Remove vague, redundant or unnecessary relationships between entities.
 Never connect a relationship to another relationship.

+Requirements of the Company (oversimplified for illustrative purposes) The company is organized into DEPARTMENTs.
+Each department has a name, number and an employee who manages the department.
+We keep track of the start date of the department manager.
+Each department controls a number of PROJECTs.
+Each project has a name, number and is located at a single location.

+We store each EMPLOYEE’s social security number, address, salary, sex, and birthdate.
+Each employee works for one department but may work on several projects.
+We keep track of the number of hours per week that an employee currently works on each project.
+We also keep track of the direct supervisor of each employee.
+Each employee may have a number of DEPENDENTs.
+For each dependent, we keep track of their name, sex, birthdate, and relationship to employee.

 .. odsafig:: Images/CompanyERDEXample.png

 .. odsafig:: Images/CompanyRDDExample.png